Summary

 - Omnichannel is built for connection, not just coverage.
 When every channel is aligned, you build stronger relationships over time.
 Customers feel understood, supported, and they are more likely to return.
 That kind of loyalty leads to more repeat business, better reviews, and word-of-mouth growth.

-Multichannel vs. omnichannel examples
+Multichannel vs. omnichannel examples in real life

 Understanding the difference between multichannel and omnichannel is one thing.
 Seeing it play out in real businesses is another.
 Below are several brands using each approach in different ways, and what you can learn from them.